-What is familiar fraud?
+What is familial fraud?

 While we usually connote adult identity theft with anonymous scammers, child identity theft may not always be conducted by the faceless, hooded hacker we see in stock photos and crime dramas.

 Javelin Strategy & Research’s 2018 study found that 60 percent of child identity fraud victims personally know their thief.
 Known scammers range from the child’s parent, relative, or family friend to a hired caretaker or teacher.
-This is called familiar fraud.
+This is called familial fraud.

-Familiar fraud is a type of fraud wherein family members are found out as perpetrators of identity theft within the family.
+Familial fraud is a type of fraud wherein family members are found out as perpetrators of identity theft within the family.
 It’s a husband stealing his wife’s identity, aunties stealing their niece’s identity, one sibling after another’s, or—in Betz-Hamilton’s case—a parent stealing their child’s, partner’s, and father’s identities.

-Unlike other fraud, familiar fraud isn’t always conducted with an intent to harm.
+Unlike other fraud, familial fraud isn’t always conducted with an intent to harm.
 Sometimes, parents steal and use their child’s identity to subscribe to services, giving the reason that the child benefits from these services as well.
 However, according to Robert P. Chappell Jr., law enforcement veteran and author of the book Child Identity Theft: What Every Parent Needs to Know, this justification is a stretch.